CarlssonOscar/uma-vintage/TEST.md

 * Product, on page filter, all works.
 * Product, when a product is pressed a user comes to product details for the specific product, works.

-* Product details, if "Back to Store" button pressed the user goes back to products page, works.
+* Product details, if `Back to Store` button pressed the user goes back to products page, works.
-* Product details, if "Add to Cart" button pressed the product is added to the cart , works.
+* Product details, if `Add to Cart` button pressed the product is added to the cart , works.

 * Cart, only one of each product can be added to the cart since all products are unique, works.
 * Cart, all added products is shown in the cart, works.
 * Cart, product information is shown, works.
 * Cart, product cab be deleted, works.
 * Cart, total, delivery and grand total is calculated correctly, works.
-* Cart "Back to Store" takes the user to product page, works.
+* Cart `Back to Store` takes the user to product page, works.
-* Cart "Checkout" button takes the user to the checkout page, works.
+* Cart `Checkout` button takes the user to the checkout page, works.

 * Checkout, form with relevant delivery inputs, works.
-* Checkout, faulty inputs in form are not accepted and what the customer needs to do is obvious after pressing "Complete Order", works.
+* Checkout, faulty inputs in form are not accepted and what the customer needs to do is obvious after pressing `Complete Order`, works.
 * Checkout, order summary, works.
-* Checkout, "Create an account and "login" under form works and takes a user to respective alluth htmls, works.
+* Checkout, `Create an account` and `login` under form works and takes a user to respective alluth htmls, works.
-* Checkout, "Adjust Cart" button works and takes a user to the cart.
+* Checkout, `Adjust Cart` button works and takes a user to the cart.
-* Checkout, if correct input in form, payment info and "Complete Order" button pressed the order goes through and the user is taken to the checkout succes page, works.
+* Checkout, if correct input in form, payment info and `Complete Order` button pressed the order goes through and the user is taken to the checkout succes page, works.
 * Checkout, bought products are removed from site, works.
 * Checkout success, order info shown, works.
-* Checkout success, if "Back to Store" button pressed the user is taken back to products page, works.
+* Checkout success, if `Back to Store` button pressed the user is taken back to products page, works.
 * Checkout success, the customer receives a order confirmation email, works.

 * Messages, add product displays toast_intend with correct products, works.